jannis-kiriasis/the-checklistar/README.md

 ## Known bugs

-- When a project description is added from the Admin panel, it renders with the paragraph tag
+- When a project description is added from the Admin panel, it renders with the paragraph tag.
+- Users created from the admin panel can't login.

 ## Deployment